hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/table-view.rst

      - :ref:`CustomColumnNames`
      - Customise the column fields

-.. _set_table_configuration:
+.. _set_table_customization:

-set_table_configuration
+set_table_customization
 -----------------------

-``set_table_configuration`` sets the configuration of a table through which an identifier, custom root fields and custom column names of an already tracked table can be set.
-This will **replace** the already present configuration.
+``set_table_customization`` allows to customize any given table with a custom name, custom root fields and custom column names of an already tracked table.
+This will **replace** the already present customization.

 :ref:`set_table_custom_fields <set_table_custom_fields>` has been deprecated in
 favour of this API.